johanlahti/urban-lu-model/README.md

 ## Are human systems predictable?

 Due to the unpredictability of human systems, a stochastic effect is added at each time-step.
 This means, the model will give a different output each time it runs.
 So how can this be called a prediction then???
-Well, if you run the model a hundred times (using something called a Monte Carlo algorithm) you can then calculate the average of the outputs.
+Well, if you run the model a hundred times ("Monte Carlo"-simulation) you can then calculate the average of the outputs.
 This will show the estimated probability of a particular land use at a particular location.

 Also, the stochasticity can in fact lead to clusters of similar outputs – where e.g. 40% of the "predictions" are similar whereas the rest take a different path (a completely different output).
 This is analogous to the "Butterfly effect", where one small change in the past can have big consequences in the future.